bvinothraj/django-fullstack-tips/general/tip2.md

 - The block and the directory have the same name.
 For example, the header block is in the header/ directory
 - A block's implementation is divided into separate technology files.
 For example, header.css (for style) and header.js (for behavior).

-Here is an example of project file structure:
+Here is an example of project file structure that contains two blocks: input and popup.

 ![filestructure](../images/file-structure.png)

-##Reference
+## Reference
 https://en.bem.info/methodology/
 https://www.smashingmagazine.com/2012/04/a-new-front-end-methodology-bem/
 https://css-tricks.com/bem-101/